 Exclusion from a bargaining unit when a position meets the ORS 243.650(6), (16) or (23) definition of confidential, managerial or supervisory; or

-Assignment to the unclassified “executive” service when a position is in the unclassified service as specified in ORS 240.205(1), (2), (3), (4) and (5).
-Positions identified as principal assistants, pursuant to ORS 240.205(4), require the approval of the DAS Director to be placed in the unclassified “executive” service.
+Assignment to the unclassified service when a position is in the unclassified service as specified in ORS 240.205(1), (2), (3), (4) and (5).
+Positions identified as principal assistants, pursuant to ORS 240.205(4), require the approval of the DAS Director to be placed in the unclassified service.

 When changes in position assignment are required, plan the impact on position classification and related positions before assigning a change in duties, authorities, and responsibilities.